Skip to content

 Here’s what our users love about OpenPhone and why they made the switch:

-• Multiple phone numbers: Every new user on your plan comes with one free local, Canadian, or toll-free phone number.
+• Easily add new reps, locations, and departments with multiple phone numbers: Every new user on your plan comes with one free local, Canadian, or toll-free phone number.
 Unlike Google Voice, you can port any existing toll-free numbers as well as local numbers.
 You can also get as many new phone numbers across multiple area codes as your team needs as you expand.

-• Phone menus: You can use OpenPhone’s IVR to help callers reach specific team members or departments depending on their needs.
-Customers can dial from their keypad and/or use voice commands to select specific phone menu options.
-For example, if you map the number one to your sales department, callers can either say ‘Sales’ or press one to navigate to the right location.
+• Help callers reach the right person faster with phone menus: You can use OpenPhone’s IVR to help callers reach specific team members or departments, depending on their needs.
+Customers can dial from their keypad or use voice commands to select specific phone menu options.
+For example, if you map number one to your sales department, callers can say ‘Sales’ or press one to navigate to the right location.

-• Third-party integrations: Give your team more context and automate repetitive tasks.
+• Keep call and message data wherever you need it with third-party integrations: Give your team more context and automate repetitive tasks.
 Unlike Google Voice, you can integrate with apps outside of Google Workspace.
-In addition to Zapier (which offers 5,000+ integrations), OpenPhone allows you to connect with platforms like HubSpot, Salesforce, Slack, and Gong.
+In addition to Zapier (which offers 7,000+ integrations) and the OpenPhone API, OpenPhone allows you to connect with platforms like HubSpot, Salesforce, Slack, and Gong.

-• Call recording: In a single click you can record any specific call.
-Or on our Premium plan, automatically record all calls associated with any OpenPhone number.
+• Always keep customer conversations easily available with call recording: With a single click, you can record any call and store it indefinitely.
+Or on our Premium plan, you can automatically record all calls associated with any OpenPhone number.

-• Texting automations: OpenPhone speeds up customer interactions with built-in text automations on local and toll-free numbers.
+• Save time with texting automations: OpenPhone speeds up customer interactions with built-in text automations on local and toll-free numbers.
 For example, you can instantly respond to common questions with saved snippets.
 Heading out of the office?
 Use auto-replies to set expectations about your hours and when you’ll be back.
 You can also schedule text messages in advance so you can better reach customers in different time zones.

-• Shared phone numbers: You can invite multiple team members to a single OpenPhone business phone number and work together from a shared inbox.
-This way, you can all team up on responding to customer calls and messages at the same time.
+• Collaborate as a team to solve customer issues with shared phone numbers: You can invite multiple team members to a single OpenPhone business phone number and work together from a shared inbox.
+This way, you can all team up to respond to customer calls and messages at the same time.
 Plus, all texts, calls, and messages associated with a specific number are in one box so anyone on your team can continue the conversation.

 Our customers also love our reliable customer support teams, which are available to you right from the start — no upgrades required.